 The pressure-balanced system consists of two holes in the plug connecting chambers at each end of the plug with the line pressure.
 The hole in the small end of the plug contains a non-return valve.
 This enables sealant pressure to be built up if necessary while allowing access to the line pressure to the small end chamber.
 Thus the pressure in the large end chamber always equals the line pressure and the pressure in the small end chamber is always equal to or greater than the line pressure which prevents the taper locking.

 The main advantages of a plug valve are:

 - It has a simple design and fewer parts

-- It can be quickly open or close.
+- It can be quickly opened or close.

 - This valve offers minimal resistance to flow.

 - The use of multi-port designs helps in reducing the number of valves needed and permits a change in the flow direction.